Ingleburn, New South Wales: Commercial areas

-Ingleburn's central business district is adjacent to the railway station and includes two shopping centres called Ingleburn Fair and Ingleburn Town Centre as well as a small shopping area on Lagonda Drive.
+Ingleburn's central business district is adjacent to the railway station and includes two shopping centres called Ingleburn Village and Ingleburn Town Centre as well as a small shopping area on Lagonda Drive.
 In 2017 Ingleburn Mall was renovated and many new stores were added and relocated.

 Ingleburn is the home of television playout centre MediaHub, a facility established through a joint partnership with WIN Television and ABC Television.
-Apart from the two networks, it also houses HD-ready playout for Prime7, Imparja Television, and Fox International channels.
+Apart from the two networks, it also houses HD-ready playout for Seven, Imparja Television, and Fox International channels.